Most exchange students will be placed in a double occupancy dorm room. Living on-campus is a significant part of the U.S. university experience.

 - On the left side, under 'Services' Click 'Housing Contract, Fee Payment & Services'

 - Follow the prompts to:

-- Agree to the terms of the housing contract
+- Sign the Contract & Agree to the $105 contract fee.

 Even if you cannot yet see your room assignment, international exchange students can have confidence that their room request are being processed as long as they paid their housing contract fee by the deadline.